vmlaker/mpipe/_sources/download.txt

   python setup.py install --user

-Another way to get the source code is to download the tarball from the Package Index at http://pypi.python.org/pypi/mpipe.
+Another way to get the source code is to download the tarball from the *Python Package Index* at http://pypi.python.org/pypi/mpipe.